zoffline/zwift-offline/README.md

 * If running from source, install garmin-uploader: ``pip install git+https://github.com/oldnapalm/garmin-uploader.git``
   * If the upload fails you can try the selenium method: ``pip uninstall -y garmin-uploader ; pip install git+https://github.com/ursoft/garmin-uploader.git@cloudscraper selenium webdriver_manager``
-* __NOTE:__ instead of performing the step below you can instead use the "Garmin" button in the launcher window to enter your credentials (Windows and macOS only).
+* __NOTE:__ instead of performing the step below you can instead use the "Settings - Garmin" button in the launcher window to enter your credentials (Windows and macOS only).
 * Create a file ``garmin_credentials.txt`` in the ``storage/<player_id>`` directory containing your login credentials
   ```
   <username>